usharesoft/appcenter-docs/apis/en/source/pages/workspacetemplate/overview.rst

 	* :ref:`workspaceTemplateInstallProfile-get`: Receives the installation profile for a shared appliance template
 	* :ref:`workspaceTemplateProjects-get`: Retrieves all the project components for a shared appliance template
 	* :ref:`workspaceTemplateStudio-get`: Retrieves the UForge Studio package information of a shared appliance template
-	* :ref:`workspaceTemplateStats-get`: Retrieves the statistics for a shared appliance template in a workspace

 .. toctree::